Complexlity/immutable-planner-app/README.md

 1. **Application** Type: Web application (remains unchanged).
 This represents where the application is intented to be run
 2. **Client Name**: give your application any name.
 This is just an identifier.
-3. **Logout URLs**: This is very *important*.
+3. **Logout URLs**: This is very **IMPORTANT**.
 It represents the url the user is redirected to after they logout of the application (In some applications,the default landing page).
-E.g <https://your-site-name.com/>
+E.g <https://your-site-name.com/>.
+Since we would be runnig the code locally on port `3001`.
+Enter `http://localhost:3001` into the input box
-4. **Callback URLs**: Also very *important*.
+4. **Callback URLs**: Also very **IMPORTANT**.
 When you try to login, it opens a popup direct to this url.
 This is where the logging in takes place.
-E.g <https://your-site-name.com/login>
+E.g <https://your-site-name.com/login>.
+Since we are runnign the code on our dev server port `3001`, Enter `http://localhost:3001/login` into the input box

 Click **Create** once you have filled these values.